 - We couldn't agree more with this editorial arguing for continued investment in Chesapeake Bay cleanup efforts.
 (Daily Press—VA)

 - School might be out for the summer, but a group of Maryland teachers are still learning outside.
 (Daily Times—MD)

 - Scientists are recommending limits on the crab harvest for the second half of the season.
 (Baltimore Sun—MD)

 - Pennsylvania students are working to make the eastern hellbender the official amphibian of the Keystone State.
 (Sun Gazette—PA)

 - A jet fuel spill in Virginia's Hampton Roads raises concerns even greater than an oil spill.
 (WVEC—VA)

 - Easton, MD: The Clean Water Concert Series wraps up with a performance by one of the best bands in the D.C. area – The XPD's.
 Playing Motown, R&B, and funk tunes, The XPD's will have you on your feet!
 The concert is free and open to the public.
 While enjoying the music, be sure to stop by the dozens of environmental and community exhibits, including CBF's, so that you can learn more about the Bay and how you can be a part of the movement to restore it.
 Click here for more information!

 Issues in this Post

-Chesapeake Clean Water Blueprint Conservation Sustainability Water Quality What We Have to Lose CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond
+Chesapeake Clean Water Blueprint Conservation Water Quality What We Have to Lose CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond